-The transducer data also indicate that the period of spring high groundwater levels in the SMVMA during 2016, following the recovery of groundwater levels over winter 2015-2016, was brief.
-It is likely that seasonal agricultural irrigation commenced early in the year, perhaps due to ongoing severe drought and/or changing irrigation practices, which would have contributed to an early decline in groundwater levels.
-Further, aquifer recharge from Sisquoc River discharge, which typically occurs over the winter months, was essentially nil.
+The transducer data also indicate that the period of spring high groundwater levels in the SMVMA, following the recovery of groundwater levels over each winter, is typically brief.
+It is presumed that seasonal agricultural irrigation has been commencing early in these years, perhaps due to ongoing severe drought and/or changing irrigation practices, which would have contributed to earlier declines in groundwater levels.
+Further, aquifer recharge from Sisquoc and Santa Maria River discharge was essentially nil in 2014 through 2016.

-Given that a common objective of groundwater monitoring programs is to measure the spring high and fall low groundwater levels, for example to facilitate estimation of annual change in basin storage, the USGS came the closest of all agencies to meeting that objective in 2016 (with early to mid-March and mid-October measurements).
-The transducer data provide the magnitude of groundwater level decline that occurred in 2016 in this portion of the SMVMA between mid-March and mid-April, from five to eight feet.
+Given that a common objective of groundwater monitoring programs is to measure the spring high and fall low groundwater levels, the USGS typically comes the closest of all measuring agencies to meeting this objective (with early to mid-March and mid-October measurements).
+The transducer data provide the magnitude of groundwater level decline that can occur in this portion of the SMVMA between mid-March and mid-April, from five to eight feet.
 This in turn illustrates the magnitude of inconsistency in spring groundwater level data collected in the SMVMA by the USGS (early to mid- March), the SMVWCD (early April), and the SLOPWD (mid- to late April).
-Alternatively, the transducer data indicate that groundwater levels declined to (and maintained) their fall low period during mid-September to mid-October 2016, thus confirming the proper timing of fall measurements made in the SMVMA and adjacent NMMA by all these measuring agencies.
+Alternatively, the transducer data indicate that groundwater levels decline to (and maintain) their fall low period during mid-September to mid-October, thus confirming the proper timing of fall measurements made in the SMVMA and adjacent NMMA by all these measuring agencies.